-TITLE VI YEAR 2012 ACCOMPLISHMENTS, YEAR 2014 GOALS, AND CERTIFICATION
+TITLE VI YEAR 2014 ACCOMPLISHMENTS, YEAR 2016 GOALS, AND CERTIFICATION

-Year 2012 Accomplishments
+Year 2014 Accomplishments

-- Outreach and involvement efforts have continued and been expanded for minority communities-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas.
-The Commission's public involvement process continues to be implemented, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program.
-Four engineering technicians were employed during 2012-2013. - Expect to surpass our DBE goal of 10 percent. - Environmental Justice Task Force held three regularly scheduled meetings, in 2012. - The Milwaukee Satellite Office was established at the City Campus Center within the City of Milwaukee.
+- Outreach and involvement efforts have continued and been expanded for minority communities-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas.
+The Commission's public involvement process continues to be implemented, including recommendations for outreach to address Title VI and environmental justice, and the agency's limited English proficiency (LEP) language assistance plan. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program.
+Three engineering technicians were employed during 2014-2015. - Expect to surpass our DBE goal of 10 percent. - Environmental Justice Task Force held three regularly scheduled meetings, in 2014. - The Milwaukee Satellite Office operated and was utilized by various SEWRPC staff during the work week, at the City Campus Center within the City of Milwaukee.

-Year 2014 Goals
+Year 2016 Goals

-- Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations - African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic - and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan. - Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff. - Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Promote and encourage public participation during the upcoming year 2050 Regional Land Use and Transportation Plans visioning process.
+- Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan. - Conduct an agency-wide training program in LEP language assistance. - Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff. - Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Promote and encourage public participation during the upcoming year 2050 Regional Land Use and Transportation Plans visioning process including continuing and expanding collaborative relationships with eight or more Community Partners to better target and engage low income neighborhoods, communities of color, individuals with disabilities, and seniors and the elderly.